SNICScienceCloud/technical-training/orchestration/README.md

 Task-1 (Resources Provisioning using CLIs and APIs)

-Use command-line tools and python APIs (Code is available in OpenStack-API directory) to achieve following tasks:
+Use the command-lineinterface (CLI) tools as well as the python APIs (example coode is available in OpenStack-API directory) to achieve following tasks:

-Note: do not forget to added your key-name, private-network and floating IP information in the python files.
+*Note: you need to edit the Python files and enter your key-name, private-network and floating IP information.*

-4. List available images.
+4. List available images
-5. List running instances.
+5. List running instances
-6. Boot a new instance.
+6. Boot a new instance
-7. Modify the code to boot multiple instances.
+7. Modify the code to boot multiple instances
-8. Attach a floating IP and connect via SSH.
+8. Attach a floating IP and connect via SSH
-9. Write python code to terminate the instance.
+9. Write python code to terminate the instance
 10. Contextualize the instance at boot time.
 Code is available in “nova/add-userdata” directory

-Questions:
+### Questions:

 1. What is the difference between the private IP and the floating IP?
 2. Can you access the Internet from the VM without assigning a floating IP to the machine?
-3. Explain the function parameters used to boot a single instance?
+3. Explain the arguements to the function used in Python to boot a single instance?

-Task-2 (Single Machine Contextualization)
+## Task-2 (Single-machine contextualization)

 NOTE: The code is designed to run on Ubuntu VMs.